No Documentation to Support Claimed Summer or Interim Session FTE

 - the district's explanation or justification for the fee charge.

-In the situation where a flat fee is charged for all pupils in Summer School, the explanation need not identify the Summer School FTE involved.
+In the situation where a flat fee is charged for all pupils in Summer or Interim Session Courses, the explanation need not identify the Summer or Interim Session FTE involved.

-Question: The district collects a varying fee for each summer school class.
+Question: The district collects a varying fee for each summer or interim session courses.
 What are the acceptable procedures to determine that fee charges are as permitted?

 Answer: The agreed upon procedures program has instructions on how to perform procedures related to fee charges.
 The auditor should use the program and inspect selected classes.
 The district will be requested to provide supporting documentation to support the amounts on the PI-1804-W.